Patricia Bray

-Patricia Bray is a romance and fantasy novelist.
+Patricia Bray is an American romance and fantasy novelist.

 Biography

 Bray lives in New England where she works in IT and has a master's degree in Information Technology.
 She began by writing historical romances set in Regency England.
 She then began a new series of stories which were more epic fantasy in style and scale.
 Her books have been translated into multiple languages including Russian, German, Portuguese and Hebrew.
 Her novel Devlin's Luck won the Compton Crook Award in 2003.
 Bray also works as an editor, having edited a number of anthologies.